jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HG 9 Disposal of short-term agreements for sale and purchase
 When this section applies
-(1) This section applies when a person disposes of some or all of their partner’s interests in a partnership, to the extent to which those interests include a short-term agreement for sale and purchase.
+(1) This section applies when an exiting partner disposes of some or all of their partner’s interests in a partnership to an entering partner, to the extent to which those interests include a short-term agreement for sale and purchase.
 Exiting partner: excluded payment
 (2) The amount of consideration paid or payable to the exiting partner for the short-term agreement for sale and purchase is excluded income of the exiting partner.
 Exiting partner: no deduction